ajhs-legal/terms-of-service/non-circumvention/non-circumvention.md

 You agree not to circumvent the Payment Methods offered by the Platform.
 By way of illustration and not in limitation of the foregoing, you agree not to:

 1. submit Quotes or solicit Clients identified through the Platform to contract, hire, work with, or pay outside the Platform;
 2. accept Quotes or solicit Lawyers identified through the Platform to contract, invoice, or receive payment outside the Site;

-3. invoice or report on the Platform or in an Opt-Out Fee request an invoice or payment amount lower than that actually agreed between the Users; or
+3. invoice or report on the Platform or in an Opt-Out Fee request an invoice or payment amount lower than that actually agreed between the Users; or,
 4. refer a User you identified on the Platform to a third-party who is not a User of the Site for purposes of making or receiving payments off the Site.

 You agree to notify Goodlawyer immediately if a person suggests to you making or receiving payments outside of the Platform in violation of this Section.
 If you are aware of a breach or potential breach of this non-circumvention agreement, please submit a confidential report to Goodlawyer by sending an email message to: help@goodlawyer.ca.

-#### Circumvention Policy and Fees
+### Circumvention Policy and Fees

 If a Client solicits a Lawyer to take the Goodlawyer Relationship off of the Platform and make payment for Legal Services other than in accordance with Section 12.1, then the Client agrees to pay a one-time fee (the “**Disintermediation Fee**”) equal to the greater of: (i) $2,500, or (ii) 50% the amount actually paid by the Client to the Lawyer for Legal Services for which payment was processed other than through the Platform and (iii) 50% of the amount of a Quote provided by a Lawyer to the Client on the Platform, which may be through a custom Quote or the amount of a Fixed-Fee Listing.